ebinjosey/beginnerProjects/PhyChrome/README.md

 - **JavaScript** - Logic for daily concept updates and unit conversion

 ## Live Demo
-Unfortunately, Chrome extensions cannot be hosted as live demos, but you can check out the repository for the full source code and installation instructions.
+Unfortunately, Chrome extensions cannot be hosted as live demos, but you can check out the repository for the full source code.